nttrazvan/TA_Training/Cucumber/README.md

 ## Cucumber Training

-This document is written to give a helping hand over setting up and running the Charity Commission Serenity Web Automation
+This document is written to give a helping hand over setting up and running Cucumber BDD Web Automation Demo

 1. At first run, please run the command "mvn clean install" to fetch all dependencies.